wtlnetwork/muon/README.md

 # **Muon - Ad-Hoc connection for the Steam Deck**

-A decky-loader plugin that creates a WiFi access point for another Steam Deck to connect.
+A decky-loader plugin that creates a WiFi access point for another Devices to connect.

 <div align="left" valign="middle">
  <picture>